Your Dream Home Appraised Lower than Your Offer: Now What?

 Option 4: Request a new home appraisal

-To request a new home appraisal, gather your facts, strategize with your agent, and talk to your lender.
-They will ask you to complete a “Reconsideration of Value” form.
-As an example, the form with Veterans Affairs requires homebuyers to provide the following:
+To get a new home appraisal, gather your facts, strategize with your agent, and talk to your lender.
+They will ask you to complete a “Reconsideration of Value” form, which lets you:

 If you are using FHA or VA financing, the appraisal doesn’t expire for 90 days.
 You might not be able to get a new appraisal right away, though this could work in your favor.
 Comp data could have time to catch up with your offer.